Billings prerelease walkaway was serving sentence for 1999 homicide

 Alternatives stated that Hill walked away at approximately 9:17 p.m. and that Mainwaring walked away at approximately 9:32 p.m.
 Monday night.

-The public should not approach either man, who could face a 10 year sentence for felony escape, according to Alternatives Inc. Information concerning either man's whereabouts should be reported to law enforcement immediately.
+The public should not approach either man, who each could face a 10-year sentence for felony escape, according to Alternatives Inc. Information concerning either man's whereabouts should be reported to law enforcement immediately.

 Mainwaring is described as a Native American man standing 6 feet tall and weighing 180 pounds.
 He has brown hair and brown eyes and was born in Glasgow.